tedrog36/HealthKitApp-Swift/README.md

 HealthKitApp-Swift
 ==================
 This is a sample application that communicates with a heart rate monitor via CoreBlueTooth and pushes heart rate information to HealthKit.
-It doesn't required a connection to the heart rate monitor, it will retreive heart rate information from HealthKit to display if HK is paired with your heart rate monitor.
+It doesn't require a connection to the heart rate monitor, it will retreive heart rate information from HealthKit to display if HK is paired with your heart rate monitor.
+It also has some test functionality for pushing Blood Glucose readings to HealthKit.

 I wrote this app to learn Swift and provide examples for others as well as myself for various Swift language constructs.
 Of course, I wanted to learn HealthKit as well.

 In this app you will find:

 1. Many examples of closures.
-For one closure, in ViewController.swift, I provided 7 different closure solutions.
+For one closure, in AppDelegate.swift, I provided 7 different closure solutions.

 2. Use of optionals - normal and implicitly unwrapped